ARMmbed/mbed-os-5-docs/docs/introduction/introduction.md

 ## An introduction to Arm Mbed OS 5

-Mbed OS is an open-source operating system designed specifically for Internet of Things (IoT) devices using Arm microcontrollers: low-powered, constrained devices that need to connect to the internet and support peripherals such as sensors and displays.
-Mbed OS provides an abstraction layer for the microcontrollers it runs on, so that you can focus on writing C/C++ applications that call the functionality available on a range of hardware, and reuse your application on any Mbed-compatible platform.
+Mbed OS is an open-source operating system for platforms using Arm microcontrollers designed specifically for Internet of Things (IoT) devices: low-powered, constrained devices that need to connect to the internet.
+Mbed OS provides an abstraction layer for the microcontrollers it runs on, so that developers can focus on writing C/C++ applications that call functionality available on a range of hardware.
+Mbed OS applications can be reused on any Mbed-compatible platform.

 ### Getting started

 If you want to dive straight in:

-- The source code is available on [GitHub](https://www.github.com/ARMmbed/mbed-os) and on our [release page](https://os.mbed.com/releases/).
+- The source code is available on [GitHub](https://github.com/ARMmbed/mbed-os) and on our [release page](https://os.mbed.com/releases/).
 - Or [try our quick start](/docs/v5.10/tutorials/mbed-os-quick-start.html).

 ### Source code and licensing